Jeff Loomis: Instructional and voice work

 Loomis had a monthly column in Guitar World magazine titled "Merchant of Menace", where he explained how to play the riffs and solos of Nevermore.
 In more recent columns, his former co-guitarist in Nevermore, Steve Smyth has co-written the column, which is dubbed "The Merchants of Menace".
 He has also been featured in Young Guitar Magazine, showing guitarists how to play and explain his style and signature guitar in Nevermore.

-In 2006, he provided the voice of Murderface's father in Williams Street Presents Metalocalypse on Adult Swim.
+In 2006, he provided the voice of Murderface's father in Metalocalypse on Adult Swim.

 In 2009, Guitar World released Loomis's first instructional video.

 Slated for a late 2010 release, Loomis has recorded a two-part instructional DVD series with RockHouseMethod.
 Recording took place late fall of 2009.

+Musical style and influences

+Guitarists whose style influenced Loomis are Yngwie Malmsteen, Ritchie Blackmore, Marty Friedman, Jason Becker, Tony Iommi and Brian May.